Miaoyanwang/kinship_ATOMM/readme.txt

 2) Format for frequency file
 This output contains the allele frequency for the studied variants.
-Each row specifies the frequency for the alleles at a genetic variant.
+Each row gives the allele frequency at a genetic variant.

 Example:
 index	 allel1_freq	 allel2_freq	 deletion_freq